keu/docs/software/ci-cd.md

 The following setup is an example implementation of CI/CD using GitHub Actions.
 These steps cover both the implementation and the workflow necessary to create a fully functional CI/CD pipeline.

-1. Create a GitHub repository for an Astronomer project.
+1. Create a GitHub repository for an Astro project.
 Ensure your repo has a development branch and a main branch.
 In this example, the branches are named `dev` and `main`.
 2. Create two [Deployment-level service accounts](ci-cd.md#step-1-create-a-service-account): One for your Dev Deployment and one for your Production Deployment.
 3. Follow instructions in [GitHub documentation](https://docs.github.com/en/actions/reference/encrypted-secrets) to add your service accounts as secrets to your repository.
 In the example below, these secrets are named `SERVICE_ACCOUNT_KEY` and `SERVICE_ACCOUNT_KEY_DEV`.
 4. Go to the Actions tab of your GitHub repo and create a new action with a `main.yml` file.
 To achieve the recommended workflow described in [Overview](ci-cd.md#overview), use the following action: